 James Bulley (b.1984) is an artist, composer and curator whose practice explores site-specific installation and sound sculpture.
 He has exhibited and performed at the Royal Festival Hall, the Barbican, the Natural History Museum, Mykolas Žilinskas Gallery and La Gaîté Lyrique.
 His work has been featured by the BBC, ITV, the Quietus, the Daily Telegraph, Nature and the Guardian.

-Bulley has written numerous scores for theatre and film, including the 2011 multi-room installation work this is where we got to when we came in, in collaboration with Non Zero One, at the Bush Theatre, which won the Off West End Award for Best Entertainment.
+Theatre work includes sound design and composition for the 2012 theatre piece 'You'll See Me' by Non Zero One at the National Theatre, and installation pieces for 'this is where we got to when we came in' by Non Zero One at the Bush Theatre, which won the 2011 Off West End Award for Best Entertainment.
 In 2012, and it all comes down to this, a sonographic landscape installation created in collaboration with artist David Shearing, was awarded the gold medal for Installation Design at the World Stage Design awards.
-Current film projects include E-Life, a feature-length documentary focusing on the circular economy and Agbobloshie, Ghana.

 Curatorial projects include 'SHO-ZYG' (with Kathrine Sandys, 2012), A Concert of Sound Arts at the Queen Elizabeth Hall, 'Oramics to Electronica' at the Science Museum (2010—2016) and co-directing the 'Sound Art Curating' conference at Goldsmiths, University of London (2014).
 June 21 2017 will see the co–curation of the inaugural 'Longplayer Day', a 12-hour exploration of time and duration with Jem Finer, Helen Frosi and Philip Serfaty.